carly-kins/carly-kins.github.io/src/data/content/window.md

 Right now, my artwork is not on this site, but it will be soon!
 If you are interested in my visual art, check out [my old portfolio](https://www.carlyannewooten.com/gallery).

 ### Specs
-- Gatsby.js static site hosted on Github pages
 - [Repo](https://github.com/carly-kins/carly-kins.github.io)
+- [Gatsby.js](https://www.gatsbyjs.com/) static site hosted on Github pages
-- Styling - SCSS
+- Styling - custom SCSS on top of [Bootstrap 5](https://getbootstrap.com/)
 - Authoring - [Gatsby Markdown Remark](https://www.gatsbyjs.com/plugins/gatsby-transformer-remark/)

 ### TODOS